From result to registration date - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 JEE Mains

-The NTA is expected to release the JEE Main 2021 session 4 result by September 13.
+Higher Education Secretary of National Testing Agency (NTA), Amit Khare informed that the agency will announce the Session 4 result of JEE Main 2021 today, or latest by tomorrow, Wednesday.
 The results for the third session were declared on August 6.

 The third edition of the Joint Entrance Exams (Mains) 2021 was conducted on July 20, 22, 25 and 27, while the fourth will be held on August 26, 27, 31 and September 1, 2.